-Personally, I’m an adrenaline junkie who never really grew up, which means I love speed, jumps and accept crashing is part of the adventure.
-That said, I believe cycling is the most widely applicable fitness activity someone can do across their entire lifetime.
+Personally, I’m an adrenaline junkie who never really grew up, which means I love speed, jumps and accept crashing as part of the adventure.
+That said, I believe cycling is the most widely applicable fitness activity someone can do throughout their entire lifetime.

 A final mention about Bulk Nutrients and cycling is that as a company we proudly raised over $5500 last year for kids’ cancer support after our staff got involved in the "Great Cycle Challenge".
 This was an awesome effort by the team, with many staff who had barely ridden before racking up km’s on the stationary bike with others riding outside far more than they had in years.
 Later this year we will do it again, with a goal to blitz last year’s fund-raising efforts.

 One of the biggest contrasts from an activity like running is cycling’s suitability for beginners.
 While there is a coordination component that must be mastered (and not everyone learnt to ride as kids), cycling allows someone with next to zero fitness to start at a crawl and increase their pace and duration as their fitness increases.